 Chest freezers are ideal for storing larger items because there are no shelves to restrict the size of the items you freeze.
-Because the items can be stacked, chest freezers are best suited for long-term storage and for freezing items in bulk.
 Most chest freezers have wire baskets making it easier to organize the items you are freezing.
+Because the items are stacked, chest freezers are best suited for long-term storage and for freezing items in bulk.

 The useable storage area of a chest freezer will be the same amount as the listed capacity.
-Chest freezers are extremely energy efficient because the top-opening door will allow only the warmest air to escape while the weight of the door creates a tighter seal around the top of the unit when it is closed.
-Chest freezers also offer quieter operation, outstanding temperature retention, and they can be defrosted more easily than an upright.
-This makes the chest freezer a smart investment.
+Chest freezers are extremely energy efficient.
+The top-opening door allows only the warmest air to escape while the weight of the door helps to form a tighter seal when it is closed.
+Also, chest freezers offer you quiet operation, outstanding temperature retention in power outages, and can be defrosted more easily than a comparable upright.
+All in all, a chest freezer is a smart investment.

-Frost-free uprights continuously circulate cold air, giving no time for frost to form.
-However, the constantly moving air dries out foods ("freezer burn") after about 3-6 months, which is faster than a manual defrost.
-If you tend to consume the food in your freezer fairly quickly, than frost-free units make a good purchase decision for you.
-Keep in mind, though, that they are more expensive to purchase and operate than manual defrost models.
+Frost free Upright models continuously circulate cold air, so frost doesn't have time to form.
+The constantly moving air may dry out foods ("freezer burn") after about three to six months - faster than a manual-defrost freezer.
+But if you use the food in your freezer quickly, they are a good choice.
+These freezers are more expensive to purchase and operate than manual defrost models.

 Like manual-defrost uprights, frost-free uprights require less floor space and offer easier access to stored items than chest freezers.
 They also come in the same sizes as manual-defrost models, but they offer less useable space - about 2 cubic feet smaller than the labeled capacity.

 To see our freezer section, please click here.